uccser/cs-field-guide/csfieldguide/chapters/content/en/complexity-and-tractability/sections/the-travelling-salesman-problem.md

 There are software companies that work on trying to make better and better approximate algorithms for guiding vehicles by GPS for delivery routes.
 Companies that write better algorithms can charge a lot of money if their routes are faster, because of all the fuel and time savings that can be made.

-An interesting thing with intractability is that you can have two very similar problems, with one being intractable and the other being tractable.
+An interesting thing within tractability is that you can have two very similar problems, with one being intractable and the other being tractable.
 For example, finding the shortest route between two points (like a GPS device usually does) is a tractable problem, yet finding the shortest route around multiple points (the TSP) isn't.
 By the way, finding the *longest* path between two points (without going along any route twice) is also intractable, even though finding the *shortest* path is tractable!